alangodfather/slss-programming-2023-24/Notes/Strings.md

 ## .strip(chars)

-The .strip() method removes characters form both the beginning and the end of the string.
+The .strip() method removes characters from both the beginning and the end of the string.

 ```python
 user_feeling = input("How are you feeling today? ")